How to balance client time with practice development

 Just one.

-Tomorrow, spend 20 minutes getting the wording right for another piece of the template, such as explaining the basis of the research.
+Tomorrow, spend 10 or 15 minutes getting the wording right for another piece of the template, such as explaining the basis of the research.
+The day after spend the same amount of time refining your client referral offer….

 Apart from being an excellent time management technique where you begin to be able to balance the competing demands of dealing with the urgent and the important (which are not always the same thing of course), it alleviates stress throughout your entire organisation.
 Rather than have the drama of “big improvements are necessary right now” with the potential panic that can arise when people are faced with what seems to be insurmountable challenges, the mindset of “incremental improvement” introduces a calm and orderly approach that results in a continual sense of achievement and progress.
 In fact it changes the culture of a workplace reasonably rapidly too.
 It introduces a mindset shift that results in a continual re-design of systems and processes and workflows….improving efficiency without increasing stress or cost.